Puthenthope: Notable people

 Dr. Leo Rajan Pereira, a Canadian and the United States dual citizen born at Leyo Bhavan, Puthenthope earned his doctorate from the United States.
 His research in quantitative analysis on New York Stock Market data from Q4 2007 to Q3 2018 had evidence that the weak-form efficient-market hypothesis of Eugene Fama, the 2013 Nobel Prize Winner did not hold true in today's economic conditions in New York Stock Exchange.
 The software program of IBM was employed for analyzing the vast number of data of corporations listed on NYSE and NASDAQ.
 After the approval of academia and industry leaders, Pereira's dissertation titled “Implications of Non-tangible Assets and Macroeconomic Parameters on Long-Term Stock Performance”] was copyrighted at U.S. Copyright and published at ProQuest.
-From Puthenthope Trivandrum, Dr. Pereira is the first person who earned a doctoral degree (Ph.D.) from the United States.
+From Puthenthope Thiruvananthapuram, Dr. Pereira is the first person who earned a doctoral degree (Ph.D.) from the United States.

 Joe Fernandez, the elder son of Antony Fernandez and Nicolasia Fernandez of Puthenthope is the present Chief Administrative Officer (CAO) of Lake Cowichan Town in British Columbia.
 He migrated to Canada in the late 60's from Singapore in pursuit of graduate degree in public administration.
 His father was also an eminent corporate executive in Singapore and educated at St. Xavier's College at Palayamkotta in 1910s.

 Shiela Fernandez, the elder daughter of Antony Fernandez and Nicolasia Fernandez of Puthenthope was the first Certified General Accountants (CGA) originally from Puthenthope lives in Toronto Canada.
 She was also migrated to Canada in 1972, graduated from Manitoba University and then became the CGA.

-Dr. Mahalingan Thangavelu, pathologist and former Principal of Trivandrum Medical College donated his land and building in Puthenthope in memory of his late wife, Saraswathy Thangavelu for the formation of "Saraswathy Thangavelu Tropical Botanical Garden and Research Institute, Puthenthope".
+Dr. Mahalingan Thangavelu, pathologist and former Principal of Thiruvananthapuram Medical College donated his land and building in Puthenthope in memory of his late wife, Saraswathy Thangavelu for the formation of "Saraswathy Thangavelu Tropical Botanical Garden and Research Institute, Puthenthope".